fast-down/core/README.md

    We created [fast-steal](https://github.com/share121/fast-steal)
    With optimized Work Stealing, **1.43x faster** than NDM.
 2. **🔄 File consistency**\
-   Switching Wi-Fi、Turn Off Wi-Fi、Switch proxies
+   Switching Wi-Fi, Turn Off Wi-Fi, Switch proxies.
    We guarantee the consistency.
 3. **⛓️‍💥 Resuming Downloads**\
    You can **interrupt** at any time,